 The Virgin River has carved a spectacular gorge in the upper reaches of Zion Canyon: 16 miles long, up to 2000 feet deep, and at times only 30 feet wide.
 Walking in the shadow of soaring walls, sandstone grottos, natural springs, and hanging gardens can be an unforgettable wilderness experience.
 It is not, however, a trip to be underestimated.
 Hiking the Zion Narrows means hiking in the Virgin River.
 At least 80% of the hike is spent wading, walking, and sometimes swimming in the river.
 There is no maintained trail; the route is the river.
 The current is swift, the water is cold, and the rocks underfoot are slippery.
 Flash flooding and hypothermia are constant dangers.
 Good planning, proper equipment, and sound judgment are essential for a safe and successful trip.

 Hikers can complete the top-down Narrows as a day-hike or as an overnight trip.
 Both trips require permits.
 For a day hike, look under “canyoneering” permits.
 For an overnight hike, look under “backpacking” permits.

-Camping is permitted in designated sites only.
-There are 12 sites, all are roughly halfway between Chamberlain’s Ranch and Temple of Sinawava.
+Backpacking is only permitted in designated campsites.
+There are 12 campsites, all are roughly halfway between Chamberlain’s Ranch and the Temple of Sinawava.
 All overnight campers must begin their trip at Chamberlain’s Ranch and end at Temple of Sinawava.
 Campsite Photos